plum-umd/symphony-lang/case-studies.md

 In other words, `N` parties can all choose a local random number and then broadcast that number to all other parties.
 All the parties compute the sum modulo `N` and then the parties with the `K` highest values form the committee to perform a `K` party MPC (`K << N`).

+### Dynamic Participants

+**Suggested by Steve Lu**

-2. *Dynamic Participants* -- In the malicious setting, there are MPC protocols which are able to identify when an integrity violation has taken place.
+In the malicious setting, there are MPC protocols which are able to identify when an integrity violation has taken place.
 When this happens, some protocols choose to abort the computation altogether.
 This leads to a malicious adversary being able to cause "denial of service" attacks in which they cause an integrity violation purposefully to invalidate the MPC.